 So why has this carried on, with women denied their birthright of equality for so long?
 It can’t only be that women are victims of men’s egotistical desires to possess them like an object.
 No, she must be playing a role here.
 Flashlight, please.

 In our work of self-discovery, we find places in ourselves where we don’t want to take on self-responsibility.
 We want a stronger authority figure to take care of us.
 This isn’t just a girl-thing—men have this attitude too.
 But in the old days, women made themselves victims by actively denying self-responsibility.
 She followed the path of least resistance so she would be taken care of.
-She wanted someone to make decisions for her, to take the blame for her mistakes, to battle the hardships of life on her behalf.
+Because she wanted someone to make decisions for her, to take the blame for her mistakes, to battle the hardships of life on her behalf.
 She set herself up to enjoy the pseudo-comfort of subjugation.

 So how has this turned out?
 Extremely disappointing.
 All misconceptions eventually go south.
 And yet, women hung in there for a long time, trying to make this strategy work.
 All the time, blaming men for the way they kept her down.